kunyuan827/kunyuan827.github.io/index.md

 I was the recipient of the *2017 IEEE Signal Processing Society Young Author Best Paper Award* (joint with Dr. [Wei Shi](https://sites.google.com/view/wilburshi/home)), and the *2017 ICCM Distinguished Paper Award*.

 ### News
+- [11/2022] We will host *[2022 PKU Workshop on Operations Research and Machine Learning](http://conference.bicmr.pku.edu.cn/meeting/index?id=102)* on Nov.
+21 and Nov.
+22. Welcome to join us!

 - [10/2022] Our paper *[Optimal Complexity in Non-Convex Decentralized Learning over Time-Varying Networks](https://arxiv.org/abs/2211.00533)* was accepted to NeurIPS 2022 Workshop on [Optimization for Machine Learning](https://opt-ml.org/index.html).

 - [09/2022] Three papers were accepted to NeurIPS 2022.